 How would you describe the new curriculum?
 What is its scope and content?
-The curriculum was in line with what the task force recommended.
-It's very family focused, and it presents abstinence as the expected standard.
+The curriculum was in line with what the task force recommended It's very family focused, and it presents abstinctice as the expected standard.

 The media has made much of groups like the Christian Coalition and Planned Parenthood voicing support for the same curriculum.
 How did this happen?
-The media actually misrepresented what went on.
+The media actually mistepresented what went on.
 The local chair of the Christian Coalition supported it; the chapter did not.

 What curriculum was in place during these years of legal battle?
 The Teen Aid program has been in place since 1991.
-The new curriculum is ready.
-It's going to save the school system huge amounts of money.
+The new curriculum is ready it's going to save the school system buge amounts of money.
 With the old Teen Aid curriculum, we had to buy \$100,000 worth of supplies a year.

 How critical was your lawsuit to getting the new program adopted?
 The public didn't know what was being taught until we filed the lawsuit.
-It educated the general public.
-Sharing the curriculum content was powerful.
+It educated the general public, Sharing the curriculum content was powerful.

 What advice would you give to a community considering a legal case?
 I would say to exhaust every other means first before you consider the legal battle.
-I would also add that you have to have strong state laws to file a case like the one we did.
+I would also add that you have to have strong state laws to file a case like the one we did the school board voted 5-4 to reject revisions which would have updated and improved the curriculum.